EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-our-vision.md

 The role of leadership in society should not be underestimated.
 In a culture that seems to follow any one with an idea, good or bad, the importance of what true leadership should look like, becomes more important than ever before.&nbsp;&nbsp;

 EMIT has a very clear picture of what Africa could look like if her leaders are trained to serve the communities, they operate in.
 We understand the unique challenges of this continent.
 We are objective about past failures.
 We are not deterred by the scale of the obstacles.
-We are prepared and focussed to bring positive change to a vibrant new generation of leaders. &nbsp;&nbsp;
+We are prepared and focused to bring positive change to a vibrant new generation of leaders. &nbsp;&nbsp;

-## **THE VISION:&nbsp;****TRANSFORMING NATIONS BY DEVELOPING LEADERS**&nbsp;
+## **The Vision:&nbsp;****Transforming Nations by Developing Leaders**&nbsp;

 Most of Africa’s problems can be traced directly to bad leadership.
 Communities and Nations are suffering the consequences of corrupt and self-serving leaders.
 The transformation of communities is the end goal of all of our materials and training events.&nbsp;&nbsp;

 EMIT responds to the unprecedented awakening and growth in Africa.&nbsp; Serving approximately 25,000 leaders from all walks of life per year, EMIT is striving to transform communities by training and developing the leaders in the communities.&nbsp;&nbsp;

-## **COMMITMENT TO THE VISION**&nbsp;
+## **Commitment to the Vision**&nbsp;

 To see this vision fulfilled, EMIT is committed to train and equip leaders to become the change agents this continent so desperately needs.
 Considering the massive population growth, technical advancements, and the changing economic and political landscape in most African nations, the need for transformational leadership has become an even bigger drive for EMIT.
 We want to see strong, trained leaders that will reproduce strong and vibrant communities.&nbsp;

-## **THE VALUES BEHIND THE VISION.&nbsp;**&nbsp;
+## **The Values Behind the Vision.&nbsp;**&nbsp;

 * EMIT believes every nation already has leaders.
 Thus, our primary vision is to develop and train existing leaders into transformational leaders with our wholistic model.&nbsp;
 * EMIT is committed to wholistic Leadership Development.
 On individual level, EMIT develops spiritual, leadership and professional skills.
 On societal level, EMIT targets all significant pillars of the community.&nbsp;